thecarebot/thecarebot.github.io/metrics.md

 #### Measure: Graphic On-screen Visibility
 How much time a user views a graphic on their screen.

+##### Question it answers
+How much time do people look at a graphic when reading a story?

 ##### How it works
   * time is counted in seconds
   * time is captured in 10sec increments up to a minute, then 1min increments up to 5minutes then in 5min increments.